koi312500/Solvedac_problem_selecting/README.md

 # Solvedac_problem_selecting

-This program selects problems with a specific SolveDoc tag and creates a workbook.
+This program selects problems with a specific Solvedac tag and creates a BOJ workbook.

 It does not crawl BOJ sites.
 (According to BOJ ToS)

 ## How to run